-CEQA Guidelines (§15125(a)) state that "an EIR must include a description of the physical environmental conditions in the vicinity of the project, as they exist at the time the notice of preparation is published...from both a local and regional perspective".
-Although the NOP was released in September 2005, the length of time between the issuance of the NOP and the issuance of the Draft EIR is one of the reasons that the LAHD determined that a 2010 baseline was a better representation of existing conditions.
-Therefore, the baseline conditions for the proposed Project are, in general, the operational activities that occurred, and conditions as they existed, in 2010.
+CEOA Guidelines (§15125(a)) state that "an EIR must include a description of the physical environmental conditions in the vicinity of the project, as they exist at the time the notice of preparation is published...from both a local and regional perspective".
+The NOP was released in September 2005.
+Therefore, the baseline conditions for the proposed Project are, in general, the operational activities that occurred, and conditions as they existed, in 2005.

-ES.3 Proposed Project
+Proposed Project ES.3

-ES.3.1 Overview
+Overview ES.3.1

 The proposed Project would be located approximately four miles north of the ports of Los Angeles and Long Beach (Ports) (Figure ES-1), on land owned primarily by the LAHD within the City of Los Angeles but also on adjacent private property in the cities of Los Angeles, Carson, and Long Beach.
-The proposed Project would occupy approximately 107 acres of LAHD property, 10 acres owned jointly by LAHD and the Port of Long Beach, and approximately 68 acres of non-LAHD property, for a combined total of approximately 185 acres.
+The proposed Project would occupy 96 acres of LAHD property and approximately 57 acres of non-LAHD property, for a combined total of 153 acres.

-The proposed Project site is located near the Wilmington community and the City of Carson to the west, the City of Carson to the north, and the City of Long Beach to the east, in a primarily industrial area bounded generally by Sepulveda Boulevard to the north, Pacific Coast Highway (PCH) to the south, the Dominguez Channel to the west, and the Terminal Island Freeway to the east (Figure ES-1).
+The proposed Project site is located near the Wilmington community and the City of Carson to the west, the City of Carson to the north, and the City of Long Beach to the east, in a primarily industrial area bounded generally by Sepulveda Boulevard to the

+32 33 north, Pacific Coast Highway (PCH) to the south, the Dominguez Channel to the west, and the Terminal Island Freeway to the east (Figure ES-1).
 The general area is characterized by heavy industry, goods handling facilities and port-related commercial uses consisting of warehousing operations, trucking, cargo operations, transloading, container and truck maintenance, servicing and storage, and rail service.
-In addition, residential and commercial uses are located east of the Project site, on the other side of the Terminal Island Freeway in west Long Beach.
-These uses, as described more fully in Section 2.2, include several schools, a health facility, and a veteran's housing facility.

 The proposed Project (Figure ES-2, Table ES-1; see Section 2.4 for details) involves constructing and operating an intermodal railyard that would transfer containerized cargo between trucks and railcars.
-The proposed Project area is currently occupied by port-related businesses under some existing and expired leases to holdover tenants.
-The proposed Project would therefore result in the termination of these leases and in some tenants moving to nearby alternate sites.
-Other non-LAHD land would require property acquisition by BNSF.
-For the purposes of this EIR it is assumed that construction of the proposed Project would occur from 2013 to 2015 and that BNSF would operate SCIG under a new, 50-year lease with LAHD starting in 2016 and ending in 2066.
+The proposed Project area is currently occupied by businesses, some port-related, under existing leases of various kinds with both the LAHD and other property owners.
+The proposed Project would result in the termination of these leases and in some tenants relocating to nearby sites.
+Other non-LAHD land would require property acquisition by BNSF and the removal of existing businesses.
+For the purposes of this EIR it is assumed that construction of the proposed Project would occur from 2013 to 2015 and that BNSF would operate SCIG under a new 30-year lease with LAHD starting in 2016 and ending in 2046.